- Type of publication: Instruction Guide

 The actuarial report should state that contributions and special payments are required to be remitted to the pension fund on a monthly basis.
 Outstanding contributions will accrue with interest.

-Pre-existing special payments are present when a previous actuarial report disclosed a going concern unfunded liability.
+Pre-existing going concern special payments need to be considered when preparing an actuarial report.
+These payments are present when a previous actuarial report disclosed a going concern unfunded liability.
 The remaining balance of any pre-existing going concern special payments

 - should be considered to determine whether an unfunded liability exists at the valuation date;